Group vs. Individual Long-Term Disability Policies: Key Differences Explained

 Coverage Scope and Benefits

 The scope of coverage and the benefits provided are pivotal factors differentiating groups from individual long-term disability policies.
-At their core, both types of policies aim to replace a portion of the policyholder’s income when they cannot work due to a qualifying disability.
+At their core, both types of policies aim to replace a portion of the policyholder’s income when they cannot work due to a qualifying long-term disability.
 However, the extent of this coverage and the benefits package vary significantly between the two, influencing their financial security level.

 Group Long-Term Disability Policies